What is Information Governance:

 - Storage — All personal and confidential information stored electronically should be backed up regularly and securely.
 The safety of this information should be a top priority in your organisation.

 - Training — It is key that your employees are taught and aware of how the Information Governance strategy will come into play.
-How your employees will be trained has to come into consideration, so the system has to be intuitive.
+How your employees will be trained has to come into consideration, and the system has to be intuitive.

 - Lifecycle — How long should information be stored?
 This should take into account how long, legally, personal information can be stored.
 An archive can be expensive, but a useful addition to any Information Governance strategy.